alithya-oss/backstage-plugins/workspaces/aws/plugins/amazon-ecs/api-report.md

   {}
 >;

-// Warning: (ae-missing-release-tag) "EntityAmazonEcsServicesContent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const EntityAmazonEcsServicesContent: () => JSX_2.Element;

-// Warning: (ae-missing-release-tag) "isAmazonEcsServiceAvailable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const isAmazonEcsServiceAvailable: (entity: Entity) => boolean;